K1rakishou/Kuroba-Experimental/README.md

 Because Github does not allow creating two separate forks of the same repo.
 So I decided to create a new, standalone repository.
 This, actually, has benifits, like, it's now possible to use repository search function which Github does not allow for forks.

+### When will it be available?
+The release (more or less stable, with F-droid version and autoupdates, basically v1.0) version won't be available until October-November maybe even a little bit later.
+But there will be beta builds, before release.
+Expect them some time in the end of the summer, maybe earlier.

 #